-5 Power to search and confiscate from pupils
+6.0 Power to search and confiscate from pupils

-- School staff can search a pupil for any item if the pupil agrees eg by asking them to turn out their pockets or by asking them if the teacher can look in their bag or locker. - An appropriate disciplinary sanction can be applied if the pupil refuses to co-operate with a search for a banned item, as laid out in the school's behaviour policy. - We have powers to search pupils or their possessions, wihout consent, where there is good reason to do so ie that it could be used to harm children, disrupt teaching or break the school rules but we will always seek to carry out any such search with the pupil's consent.
-We do not search pupils in a blanket way. - Staff will only search without prior consent where we have reasonable grounds for suspecting a pupil may have a prohibited item.
-Prohibited items are knives and weapons, alcohol, illegal drugs, stolen items, tobacco and cigarette papers, fireworks, pornographic images or any article which has been, or is likely to be used to commit an offence, cause personal injury or damage to property.
+- 6.1 School staff can search a pupil for any item if the pupil agrees e.g. by asking them to turn out their pockets or by asking them if the teacher can look in their bag or locker.
+An appropriate disciplinary sanction can be applied if the pupil refuses to cooperate with a search for a banned item, as laid out in the school's Behaviour Policy. - 6.2 We have powers to search pupils or their possessions without consent where there is good reason to do so, but we will always seek to carry out any such search with the pupil's consent. - 6.3 Staff will only search without prior consent where we have reasonable grounds for suspecting a pupil may have a prohibited item.
+Prohibited items are knives and weapons, alcohol, illegal drugs, stolen items, tobacco and cigarette papers, fireworks, pornographic images or any article which has been or is likely to be used to commit an offence, cause personal injury or damage to property. - 6.4 We can search to tackle cyber-bullying, including, where necessary, deletion of inappropriate images or files on electronic devices, including mobile phones. - 6.5 Staff can use this power to search pupils or their possessions under the specific authority of the Headteacher only. - 6.6 Items which the Headteacher or authorised staff have banned and can search for are specified in the school rules contained within the school's Behaviour Policy.
+It is always made clear in communications to parents what items are banned.

-- We can search to tackle cyber-bullying, including where necessary deletion of inappropriate images or files on electronic devices including mobile phones. - Staff can use this power to search pupils or their possessions under the specific authority of the Headteacher only. - Items which the Headteacher or authorised staff has banned and can search for are specified in the school rules contained within the school's Behaviour Policy.
-It is always made clear in communications to parents what items are banned. - Staff can confiscate any prohibited item found as a result of a search as well as any items, however found, which they consider harmful or detrimental to school discipline. - Searching without consent can only be used if the member of staff is the same sex as the pupil being searched and in the presence of a witness staff member. - Staff can view CCTV footage in order to make a decision as to whether to conduct a search for an item - Only outer clothing that is not worn next to the skin can be requested to be removed. - No intimate search is permitted by school staff. - Staff can use reasonable force to conduct a search for the prohibited items listed above. - Controlled drugs and stolen items must be delivered to the police as soon as is reasonably practical.
-Alcohol, tobacco and cigarette papers, fireworks can be retained or disposed of. - Pornographic images may be disposed of unless the possession as such constitutes a specified offence (ie extreme or child pornography) in which case it must be delivered to the police as soon as reasonably practical.
-Images found on a mobile phone or other electronic device can be deleted; unless being passed to the police.
+- 6.7 Staff can confiscate any prohibited item found as a result of a search, as well as any items, however found, which they consider harmful or detrimental to school discipline. - 6.8 Searching without consent can only be used if the member of staff is the same sex as the pupil being searched and in the presence of a witness staff member. - 6.9 Only outer clothing that is not worn next to the skin can be requested to be removed. - 6.10 No intimate search is permitted by school staff. - 6.11 Staff can use reasonable force to conduct a search for the prohibited items listed above. - 6.12 Controlled drugs and stolen items must be delivered to the police as soon as is reasonably practical. - 6.13 Alcohol, tobacco, cigarette papers and fireworks can be retained or disposed of. - 6.14 Pornographic images may be disposed of unless the possession as such constitutes a specified offence (i.e. extreme or child pornography), in which case it must be delivered to the police as soon as reasonably practical.
+Images found on a mobile phone or other electronic device can be deleted, unless being passed to the police.

-6 How to we ensure our approach is effective?
+7.0 How do we ensure our approach is effective?